 Bristol is the largest city in south-west England with a population of over 430,000 and has a long history of creativity and innovation.
-The commercial port was in the city centre but is now re-located to the Severn estuary to the west of the city, although there are still docks etc at the original site which was a centre for shipping manufactured goods to Africa in exchange for slaves who were then transported to the Americas.
+The commercial port was in the city centre but is now re-located to the Severn estuary to the west of the city, although there are still docks etc. at the original site which was a centre for shipping manufactured goods to Africa in exchange for slaves who were then transported to the Americas.
 The city centre along with other important British cities was badly damaged during World War 2.
 Must see sights/attractions include: Bristol Cathedral, Brunel’s ss Great Britain, Bristol Zoo, The Matthew and Clifton Suspension Bridge to name but a few.

 See My Travel Page for more information.